chandu85/Data_Science_Portfolio/Project 1 - Creditcard Fraud detection/README.md

 [back to top](#top)

 ## Method Used
-- I am planning to use Python for this project.
+- We are planning to use Python for this project.
-- I will initially do some data visualization to understand any trends I can derive out of the data.
+- We will initially do some data visualization to understand any trends we can derive out of the data.
 - Evaluate the data and apply data engineering as needed to be used for modelling.
 - Build the deep learning model to be able to predict the fraudulent transaction based on features provided.
 [back to top](#top)

 ## Potential Issues
-- Having the transformed and normalized column data for most of the features would restrict me to a very few data visualizations I can derive from the data.
-I am planning to build my visualization using only the three columns in clear as the visualizations with other features would not add any value when we don’t know the attribute behind that feature.
+- Having the transformed and normalized column data for most of the features would restrict me to a very few data visualizations we can derive from the data.
+We are planning to build my visualization using only the three columns in clear as the visualizations with other features would not add any value when we don’t know the attribute behind that feature.
 - We only have 284,807 transactions as part of this dataset, that might not be enough to train the model to achieve maximum performance.
-So I might have to find additional datasets or apply different data engineering and modeling techniques to make the most out of the data available.
+So we might have to find additional datasets or apply different data engineering and modeling techniques to make the most out of the data available.
 [back to top](#top)

 ## Future scope